 One way to share your digital pictures with others is to upload (copy) them to a photo-sharing website.
 Friends and family members whom you invite can visit the website and view your photo albums.
 Most photo-sharing sites allow you to share and store pictures for free.
 Note, however, that some sites will delete your pictures if you don't purchase prints or gifts from the site within a certain period of time.
 Be sure to check the site's policies.

 Sharing pictures by e‑mail

 Another way to share your pictures is by e‑mail.
-You can begin to send pictures by e-mail in the Pictures library or in Windows Photo Viewer.
-If you start in the Pictures library, you can resize multiple pictures at once.
-If you start in Photo Viewer, only the current picture can be resized.
-Regardless of where you start, Windows Photo Viewer can automatically compress them (reduce their file size) so that the e‑mail arrives more quickly and the pictures take up less space on the recipient's computer.
+You can use Windows Photo Gallery to attach pictures to an e‑mail message.
+Photo Gallery can automatically compress them (reduce their file size) so that the e‑mail arrives more quickly and the pictures take up less space on the recipient's computer.
 The original pictures are not affected.

-To send pictures in an e‑mail message, select the pictures in the Pictures library, and then click the E‑mail button on the toolbar.
+To send pictures by e‑mail, select the pictures in Windows Photo Gallery, and then click the E‑mail button on the toolbar.
 In the Attach Files dialog box, select a picture size (the default size, medium, is usually okay), and then click Attach.

-Windows opens a new e‑mail message in your e‑mail program.
+Windows opens a new e‑mail message in your e‑mail program, which is Windows Mail by default.
+(To change this, see Change the default e‑mail program.)
 The pictures you selected are attached to the message.